temporalio/documentation/docs/server-production-deploy.md

 - Recommended Environment
   - Staging/Test
   - using Temporal Web
-- Troubleshooting/Debugging Temporal Apps
-  - reading event histories
+- More on Monitoring/Prometheus/Logging
   - Give guidance on how to set up alerts on Metrics provided by SDK
-- More on Monitoring/Prometheus/Logging
 - Setting up alerts for Workflow Task failures
 - Best practices for writing Workflow Code:
   - Testing: unit, integration